"Free the child's potential, and you will transform him or her into the world." ~Maria Montessori

 2. If This Than That.
 I had looked at IFTT before but never really used it.
 I learned on

-Tuesday that you can set up an IFTT for Instagram pictures to post to a blog as
+Tuesday that you can set up an IFTT for Instagram pictures to post to a blog as a new

 post.
 Thank you IFTT!
 Thank you Ramsey.